mitmproxy/mitmproxy/README.rst

 |mitmproxy_discourse|

-Join our developer chat on Slack if you would like to hack on mitmproxy itself.
+Join our developer chat on Slack if you would like to contribute to mitmproxy itself.

 |slack|